winkula/dragons/README.md

 - [ ] optimize overall performance (but specially for the generator)
 - [ ] restructure packages
 - [ ] optimize cli
+- [ ] print properties/metrics to puzzle, such as: interestingness, percentage of emptyness, difficulty...

 ### Other